asmjit/asmjit/README.md

 So far all examples shown above handled creating function prologs and epilogs manually.
 While it's possible to do it that way it's much better to automate such process as function calling conventions vary across architectures and also across operating systems.

 AsmJit contains a functionality that can be used to define function signatures and to calculate automatically optimal function frame that can be used directly by a prolog and epilog inserter.
-This feature was exclusive to AsmJit's BaseCompiler for a very long time, but was abstracted out and is now available for all users regardless of BaseEmitter they use.
+This feature was exclusive to AsmJit's Compiler for a very long time, but was abstracted out and is now available for all users regardless of BaseEmitter they use.
 The design of handling functions prologs and epilogs allows generally two use cases:

   * Calculate function frame before the function is generated - this is the only way if you use pure `Assembler` emitter and shown in the next example.
   * Calculate function frame after the function is generated - this way is generally used by `Builder` and `Compiler` emitters(will be described together with `x86::Compiler`).